BP's Dudley sees 'new era' of growth

 "We are ready now to enter a new era," Dudley said.

-BP agreed this month to pay more than $20 billion in fines to resolve nearly all claims from its deadly Gulf of Mexico oil spill, bringing its total bill to nearly $55 billion.
+BP agreed this month to pay more than $20 billion (36 billion pounds) in fines to resolve nearly all claims from its deadly Gulf of Mexico oil spill, bringing its total bill to nearly $55 billion.
 Dudley said BP could incur further costs.

 "Of course, with the new oil price, the number one priority is to retool the company and rebase the cost structure for the industry and BP," he said.